top of page

 Routine removes negotiation.

-Internally motivated kids don’t fear mistakes — they use them.
+Internally motivated kids don’t fear mistakes; they use them as stepping stones.

 🧩 “Mistakes mean your brain is learning something new.”